Usage-based billing for AI services: Why your ERP is the key to scaling it right

 “Having the potential to handle hundreds of thousands of transactions a month in three to five years while operating in the same environment is really important.
 Companies are looking for that scalability because, if they try to swap systems during a major growth phase of their business, it can wreak a lot of havoc.” – Derek Hitchman, NetSuite practice leader at CrossCountry Consulting

-The best time to build scalable AI billing infrastructure is before you outgrow your current setup.
+The best time to build a scalable AI billing infrastructure is before you outgrow your current setup.
 If finance teams are already hitting reconciliation bottlenecks, that’s a sign your ERP isn’t equipped for AI monetization.

 Features your ERP needs to have to be able to handle AI monetization